ndg63276/hive/README.md

 python serve.py
 ```
 5. In a web browser, go to [http://localhost:8000](http://localhost:8000) .
 You should see a login page.
 Put in your hive email address and password, and press Submit.
 It should log you in, and will store a login cookie which will keep you logged in for about 24 hours.
-6. Click one of the links to either the "History View" or "Schedule View".
+6. Click one of the links to either the "Heating Control" or "Schedule Control".

 ## Windows 7 Instructions
 1. Go to [https://www.python.org/downloads](https://www.python.org/downloads) and download the latest version for Windows.
 When you install it, on the first page, make sure to tick the box that says "Add Python 3.7 to PATH" (this is important).
 Then click "Install Now".